Mykola-CI/pedigreat/readme.md

 * _As a frequent user_, I want to earn rewards or discounts for using the pet-sitting service regularly so that I feel valued as a loyal customer.
 * _As a frequent user_, I want to have a personalized experience on the website, such as seeing my favorite pet sitters or tailored service recommendations, so that I can quickly find and book the services I need.
 _Note_: Rewards, discounts and promotions are exercised at this stage through the newsletter and direct messages once the User fills out the existing Registration Form.\
-For the nex development [refer to the Features Left to Implement](#features-left-to-implement)
+For the next development [refer to the Features Left to Implement](#features-left-to-implement)
 ### As a Pet Owner In General
 * _As a pet owner_, I want to be able to easily find and book a pet sitter so that my pet is cared for when I am away.
 * _As a pet owner_, I want to be able to read reviews about pet sitters so that I can choose a sitter I trust.